-Most homeowners don’t give any second thought to attic ventilation because it may not seem important to them.
-But the fact is, that could be a very costly mistake.
+Most homeowners don’t give any second thought to their attic ventilation because it may not seem that important to them.
+But the fact is, that forgetting all about it could be a very costly mistake.
 Having the proper amount of attic ventilation can help protect your entire home, not just the shingles and the roof deck underneath them.

-Proper attic ventillation can contribute to a more comfortable living environment in the house, and prevent a ton of probems In fact, a properly designed abd installed attic ventilation system creates a constant airflow all through the attic that helps reduce the amount of heat and moisture that could build up over time.
+Proper attic ventilation can contribute to a more comfortable living environment in the house, and prevent a ton of problems in the long run.
+In fact, a properly designed and installed attic ventilation system creates constant airflow all through the attic that helps reduce the amount of heat and moisture that could build up over time.

-The reason for that, is because during the day, the heat from the Sun builds up in the attic and radiates your home…
+The reason attic ventilation is so important, is because during the day, the heat from the sun builds up in the attic and radiates your home.

-Then, the moisture degenerates inside the home can contribute to conditions that are the cause for numerous issues like rust, mold and mildew, and an increase of allergens that cause cold and flu symptoms, and a number of other things, like poor air quality and even structural damage to your home.
+Not to mention that the excess moisture in general causes an increase of allergens that can cause cold and flu symptoms, and a number of other things, like poor air quality and eventually even structural damage to your home.